erick016/erick016.github.io/week-4-game/README.md

 ## Instructions

-Choose the random value crystals to add to the total!
+Choose the random value crystals to add to the total.
+Try to get the correct value!

-* The random number shown at the start of the game should be between 19 - 120.
+* The random number shown at the start of the game will be between 19 - 120.

-* Each crystal should have a random hidden value between 1 - 12.
+* Each crystal will have a random hidden value between 1 - 12.